kaoutaar/Stutter-enhancer/README.md

 - **[Frontend README](./frontend/README.md)**:
   This files serves as a concise guide for understanding, installing, using, and contributing to the Stutter Enhancer frontend application.

 ---
+## 🪤 Pitfalls

+**Some potential pitfalls to be aware of**:

+* The app uses the Outetts model, which, while the only available option, is not very efficient.

+* It can be buggy at times, causing occasional performance issues.

+* The model also struggles with longer audio or text inputs.

+---